 This program will seek to address the highest priority accessibility needs including access walks, doorways, restrooms and other public building spaces as well as access to outdoor destinations such as play, picnic and athletic facilities.
 Currently many of the PARD buildings and outdoor recreation facilities are out of compliance with state and federal accessibility guidelines.
-PARD is currently working to identify accessibility shortfalls by means of staff training, asset management and an update to the Accessibility Transition Plan.
-Once identified, it is incumbent upon PARD to have a program in place to remedy the non-compliant conditions.
-Continued non-compliance puts PARD and the City at legal risk.
+PARD recently completed an ADA Self Assessment and Transition Plan for all PARD facilities to determine standing with ADA of Federal Title II and Texas Accessibility Standards (TAS).
+PARD currently does not meet these standards as required by Federal Law.